-INTERNATIONAL REGIONAL AMBASSADOR POSITION SCOPE AND REQUIREMENTS
+INTERNATIONAL REGIONAL DIRECTOR POSITION SCOPE AND REQUIREMENTS

-Appointed Ambassadors of an AIAS International Region will serve a one-year term, beginning on the first day of the 2021 Grassroots Leadership Conference, and ending at the Board of Directors Meeting immediately preceding the 2022 Grassroots Leadership Conference.
+Appointed Directors of an AIAS International Region will serve a one-year term, beginning on the first day of the 2023 Grassroots Leadership Conference, and ending at the Board of Directors Meeting immediately preceding the 2024 Grassroots Leadership Conference.

-The newly-appointed International Regional Ambassadors will serve in the following capacity:
+The newly-appointed International Regional Directors will serve in the following capacity:

-- As advisors to the Board of Directors; they are not voting members on the Board of Directors - As the main point of contact for chapters in their given Region to field questions, build up chapter relations, assist in membership development, and chapter transitioning - As members of the Council of Global Representatives - By sharing information between the members in their Region and the National Office (and vice versa) - By staying up to date with National events and planning through Slack, email, and all other means - By writing four reports for the Board of Directors; for the Fall BoD Meeting, FORUM, Spring BoD Meeting, and Grassroots - By writing two reports for the Council of Presidents; one for Grassroots and one for FORUM - By assisting their successor transition at the end of their term
+- As members on the Board of Directors with full privileges and voting powers; - As the main point of contact for chapters in their given Region to field questions, build up chapter relations, assist in membership development, and chapter transitioning; - As Board Liaisons to the Council of Global Representatives; - By sharing information between the members in their Region and the National Office (and vice versa); - By staying up to date with National events and planning through Slack, email, and all other means; - By writing four reports for the Board of Directors for the Fall, Winter, Spring and Summer BoD Meetings; - By writing two reports for the Council of Presidents for the Winter and Summer CoP Meetings; and - By training and transitioning their successor at the end of their term.

-Ambassadors must be registered AIAS members of chapters in Good Standing.
+Directors must be registered AIAS members of chapters in Good Standing.
 They are expected to treat their role as comparable in demand to a part-time job or additional intensive course and must be capable of balancing the work inherent in their position with their educational, professional, and family obligations.

-As outlined in Chapter 5 of the Bylaws, there are four meetings of the Board of Directors each year, at which attendance (whether in personal or virtual) is optional for Ambassadors.
-These meetings typically take place in October, December (as part of FORUM), March, and July (as part of Grassroots).
+As outlined in Chapter 6 of the Bylaws, there are four meetings of the Board of Directors each year, at which attendance (whether in personal or virtual) is optional for Directors.
+These meetings typically take place in October, December, March, and July.
 Specific dates of each meeting of the Board will be determined by the President of the Board, in conjunction with the Executive Director.
-Ambassadors must stay up to date with the work of the National organization and are responsible for International Regional Chapter Reports for the Board Meetings at FORUM and Grassroots.
+Directors must stay up to date with the work of the National organization and are responsible for International Regional Chapter Reports for the Board Meetings and Council of President Meetings.

-In addition to invited attendance of the meetings of the AIAS Board of Directors, International Regional Ambassadors may have subsequent opportunities to participate in meetings and events of both the AIAS and its affiliate organizations.
+In addition to invited attendance of the meetings of the AIAS Board of Directors, International Regional Directors may have subsequent opportunities to participate in meetings and events of both the AIAS and its affiliate organizations.